bioinfologics/w2rap/README.md

 q2=/path/to/LIB4432_R2.fastq

 [LIB]
-avg_ins=7000
+avg_ins=6500
 reverse_seq=1
-q1=/path/to/trimmed_lmp_R1_LIB6471.fastq
+q1=/path/to/LIB6471_nc_ABC_R1.fastq
-q2=/path/to/trimmed_lmp_R2_LIB6471.fastq
+q2=/path/to/LIB6471_nc_ABC_R2.fastq

 ```

 The config file must be correctly configured, and there are lots of options to customize the configuration, details of which can be found in the [SOAP denovo documentation] (http://soap.genomics.org.cn/soapdenovo.html).
 It is advisable to familiarize yourself with these by varying them and observing the impact different parameters have on the final assembly.

 We have kept our configuration file relatively simple, specifying only the paths to the data sets to be used for scaffolding, their type, and their insert size.
-The `reverse_seq` field indicates whether we have paired end (= 0) or long mate pair (= 1) read sets.
+The `reverse_seq` field indicates whether we have paired end (= 0, the default) or long mate pair (= 1) read sets.

 ### b) Run the "prepare -> map -> scaff" pipeline.
 s\_prepare converts your contig assembly into a format ready for SOAPdenovo scaffolding.
 For the majority of use cases, it is suitable to use a kmer length of 71. s\_map maps the reads from all libraries to the contigs.
 In this stage, the kmer length must be lower as reads may have been trimmed, and a lower value enables reads containing a small number of errors to be mapped to the contigs.
 Using multiple CPUs will speed this stage up. s\_scaff generates scaffolds using the mapping results.
+Redirecting all outputs to log files will enable you to check the results from each step.

 ```
 s_prepare -g yeast -K 71 -c /contigs/a.lines.fasta 2>&1